skatersuthan07/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step1 : Import the numpy module to use the built-in functions for calculation
+### Step1 : import the numpy module to use the built-in functions for calculation
-### Step 2: Prepare the lists from each linear equations and assign in np.array()
+### Step 2: prepare the lists from each linear equations and assign in np.array()
-### Step 3: Using np.linalg.inv(),we can find the inverse of a matrix
+### Step 3: using np.linalg.inv(),we can find the inverse of a matrix
 ### Step 4: use print function to print the program

 ## Program: